stevenaeola/stevenaeola.github.io/node-red-contrib-music/making-music.md

 To the left of the osc node is another node with an arrow on that you don't need for now, so just delete it.

-You need the output of the piano synth node to go to the input of the osc node, so add a wire between them.
+You need the output of the kick synth node to go to the input of the osc node, so add a wire between them.

-The `inject` node needs to be configured to send a message with a payload of "tick" and no topic, and its output needs to feed the input of the piano synth, so add a wire to do that.
+The `inject` node needs to be configured to send a message with a payload of "tick" and no topic, and its output needs to feed the input of the kick synth, so add a wire to do that.
 Now you should have a flow looking a bit like this:

 ![nodes to make a sound](first-sound.png)

-Deploy this and click on the `inject` and you should hear a piano-like sound.
+Deploy this and click on the `inject` and you should hear a drum-like sound.
 If you don't then make sure that

 * You have something (probably headphones) plugged into the correct headphone socket.
 * The sound isn't muted (see the top-right corner of the screen)